Bed and Breakfast

 No Children under 5 but discount available for older children if staying for more than 1 night.

-A deposit of £20 per bed, per night is required on booking.
+A deposit of one night's stay or 25% is required on booking.

 Souvenir home-made preserves for sale. e.g: Dark and Dangerous Marmalade or Delicious Damson Jam.